HarryZ7G/MCG-Site/public/Research Articles/data-automation.md

 from datetime import datetime
 ```

 The first line imports “yfinance”, a third-party library developed to extract stock data from Yahoo finance.
-The “pandas” library features a DataFrame object that stores data like an excel sheet. “matplotlib” helps us graph the data. “datetime” includes many convenient tools to manipulate date and time.</br>
+The “pandas” library features a DataFrame object that stores data like an excel sheet. “matplotlib” helps us graph the data. “datetime” includes many convenient tools to manipulate date and time.

 *Industry Insight*: your supervisor may task you with analyzing financial data at work which involves a multi-step process that includes retrieving data, cleaning data, and analyzing data; while the core task may be the analysis, collecting the correct data could become an arduous odyssey.
 Knowledge of existing libraries, such as "yfinance" for stocks, could improve efficiency at work by maximizing the time spent on the core steps of an assignment.